-How the auto aftermarket industry uses near real-time data to increase revenue
+How the auto aftermarket industry uses near real-time driving data to increase revenue

 Gaining access to real-time data in the areas that matter to your business most can lead to better predicting and servicing immediate customer needs.